The Ultimate Guide to Edible Wild and Garden Flowers UK

 Carnations: Carnations can be steeped in wine or used as cake decoration.
 To use the surprisingly sweet petals in desserts, cut them away from the bitter white base of the flower.
 Dianthus is the miniature member of the carnation family with light clove-like or nutmeg scent.
 Petals add colour to salads or aspics.
 Carnation petals are one of secret ingredients that have been used to make Chartreuse, a French liqueur, since the 17th century.

-Chamomile: The flowers are small and daisy-like and have a sweet, apple-like flavour.
-Obviously excellent as tea.
+Chamomile: These wild flowers are small and daisy-like and have a sweet, apple-like flavour.
+Chamomile is obviously excellent as tea.
+Very common.

 Chervil: Chervil flowers are delicate white flowers with an aniseed flavour.
 Chervil's flavour is lost very easily, either by drying the herb, or too much heat.
 That is why it should be added at the end of cooking or at best sprinkled on in its fresh state.